wp-plugins/underconstruction/readme.txt

 3. If you want to change the look of the page that is displayed, click Settings->Under Construction and change the settings there.

 == Frequently Asked Questions ==

+= I'm finished with it, and disabled the plugin, but the "under construction" message is still showing up! = If you've disabled the plugin, it won't show anything anymore.
+To be extra super-sure, try deleting the plugin files.
+Usually, though, the issue is that you're seeing a cached version of the page.
+Try force-refreshing your browser, and then try clearing your cache on the server and force refreshing again.

+= I can't see the under construction page! =
+As long as you're logged in, you won't be able to see it.
+That's a feature!
+This way, while you're logged in you can work as usual.
+To preview what it looks like, either a) log out, or b) try viewing it in another browser

 = What kind of HTML can I put in? =
 You enter the contents of the entire HTML file.
 You can include inline styles, or links to external style sheets and external images.